pangyyen/tp/docs/UserGuide.md

 # 2. Quick Start Guide ⚡️
 Here's how to get started with CareCentral quickly:

-1. Ensure you have Java 11 installed in your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/#java11) installed in your Computer.
 2. Download the latest `carecentral.jar` from [here](https://github.com/AY2324S1-CS2103T-F08-1/tp/releases/tag/v1.3.1) if you have not downloaded it yet.
 3. Copy the file to the folder you want to use as the home folder for CareCentral.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
    ![Ui](images/Ui.png)
 5. Alternatively, you can also go to the folder where the `carecentral.jar` is located and type `java -jar carecentral.jar` in the command box to start the app.
-6. For Mac users who are unable to open the file or encountering this issue, follow this [guide](https://nus-cs2103-ay2223s2.github.io/website/admin/programmingLanguages.html).
+6. For Mac users who are unable to open the file or encountering the issue below, follow this [guide](https://nus-cs2103-ay2223s2.github.io/website/admin/programmingLanguages.html).
 ![Error](images/mac_issue.png)
 7. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.